 This course aims at introducing basic concepts and techniques for the development of secure systems and networks.
-The course is formally split in two modules [CM0475] Security 1 (system security) and [CM0494] Security 2 (network security).
+The course is formally split in two modules [CM0475] Security 1 (classes) and [CM0494] Security 2 (lab).
 This course used to cover cryptography which is now a separate course.

 - J. Erickson, Hacking, the art of exploitation, No starch press, 2008.

 - R. J. Anderson, Security Engineering: A Guide to Building Dependable Distributed Systems, Wiley, 2008.

 - Program exploitation

 - [19/10/2018] Challenge – OVERSHADE (on-line class) (tips)

 - Web security